yeoman/generator-chrome-extension/readme.md

 ES2015 is the `default option` in the generator that means you can use es2015 now for developing the Chrome extensions.
 However, at this moment, you need to execute `babel` task of gulp to compile to test and run your extension on Chrome, because [ES2015 is not full functionality on Chrome as yet](http://kangax.github.io/compat-table/es6/).

-The sources written by es2015 is located at `scripts.babel` and runnable sources are will be at `script` after compiling by `gulp babel`.
+The sources written by es2015 is located at `scripts.babel` and runnable sources will be at `script` after compiling by `gulp babel`.
 May you don't want to use babel and ES2015 use `--no-babel` option when scaffolding a new project.

 ```sh
 yo chrome-extension --no-babel